 The workplace is a fundamental part of our social lives

 McGill recalls feeling a sense of isolation when his mother’s illness progressed.
 “I cared for her one-to-one for seven years and it became increasingly difficult,” he said.
-At first they went on holidays together, took city breaks and day trips.
+At first, they went on holiday together and took city breaks and day trips.
 They shared a good quality of life and enjoyed their time together.
 This changed towards the end of his time caring for her.
 “It was a very limited and a very isolated existence, with scarcely any support from outside services.”
 He made the tough decision to place her in a care home, which he describes as “undoubtedly the hardest period for me”.

 According to Peacock, the pandemic has worsened this isolation.
 “Covid has shone a light on [the fact that] caring was a mixture of a really complicated bunch of informal and formal care for most people, just to help them manage.
-That’s a couple of hours at one service, it’s their friend coming over for an hour, it’s help with transport.
+That’s a couple of hours at one service, it’s their friend coming over for an hour, and it helps with transport.
 When one of those goes, that support disintegrates,” she said.

 Room for improvement